What Should You Do if Your Child Is a Bully?

 Different Types of Bullies

-The Bully: The person who starts and takes an active part in the bullying.
+- The child who bullies: starts the bullying and takes an active part in it.

 The website also notes that children who bully are more likely to engage in these behaviors: